 Malawi is culturally rich too, with a population of around 13 million people and ten different ethnic groups providing a rich tapestry of cultural norms and practices.
 Art and music are easily accessible, with performances in bars around the cities common, and a large number of galleries to peruse, especially in Blantyre and Lilongwe.

-There is no ‘best’ time of year to visit Malawi; but most people visit in the dry season between April and October.
+There is no best time of year to visit Malawi; but most people visit in the dry season between April and October.
 The attractions at Lake Malawi are unaffected by the seasons and the main hiking and walking areas in Malawi are good throughout the year.
-The wet season between November and March is good for bird watching, although the roads and bridges are often flooded.
+The wet season between November and March is good for bird watching, although the roads and bridges can often be flooded.